 About Melissa Garrett

-Melissa Garrett is a public relations specialist at Ancestry.com focused on surfacing the technology and science stories behind the scenes that make up the Ancestry.com experience.
+Melissa Garrett is a senior public relations specialist at Ancestry.com focused on surfacing the technology and science stories that make up the Ancestry.com experience.
 Her seventh great-grandfather is Daniel Boone, frontiersman and explorer.